brson/hackmd-collab/rust-compilation-model-calamity.md

 _The takeaway here is that it is a broadly thought by compiler engineers that monomorphiation results in somewhat faster generic code while taking considerably longer to compile._

-Note: the monomorphization-compile-time problem is compounded in Rust because Rust translates generic functions in every crate (generally, "compilation unit") that instantiates them.
+Note that the monomorphization-compile-time problem is compounded in Rust because Rust translates generic functions in every crate (generally, "compilation unit") that instantiates them.
 That means that if, given our `print` example, crate `a` calls `print("hello, world")`, and crate `b` also calls `print("hello, world, or whatever")`, then both crate `a` and `b` will contain the monomorphized `print_str` function &mdash; the compiler does all the type-checking and translation work twice.
 It is thought that eliminating this duplication could reduce compile times by around TODO%.
 [See issue #TODO][mono-issue] for the current status.

 [mono-issue]: todo

+All that is only touching on the surface of the compile-time complexity introduced by monomorphization.
+I passed this draft by [Niko], the primary type theorist behind Rust, and he said, more-or-less

+> so far, everything looks pretty accurate, except that I think the monomorphization area leaves out a lot of the complexity.
+It's definitely not just about virtual function calls.
+>
+> it's also things like foo.bar where the offset of bar depends on the type of foo
+>
+> many languages sidestep this problem by using pointers everywhere (including generic C, if you don't use macros)
+>
+> not to mention the construction of complex types like iterators, that are basically mini-programs fully instantiated and then customizable -- though this *can* be reproduced by a sufficiently smart compiler
+>
+> (in particular, virtual calls can be inlined too, though you get less optimization; I remember some discussion about this at the time, I think strcat was pointing out how virtual call inlining happens relatively late in the pipeline)

+TODO: explain the `foo.bar` comment.

+[Niko]: todo

 ## Aside: Generic forms in Rust